TardifLab/Weighted-SC-Networks/README.md

 This section can be used to preprocess raw structural and diffusion MRI data to estimate whole brain structural connectivity networks.
 It is composed primarily of a set of shell wrappers that interface with processing tools from `micapipe`

-Note: The entire `micapipe` library is included, however!
+Note: The entire `micapipe` library is included, HOWEVER!!!

 **only the functions included in the processing order below were actually used i.e. some debugging may be necessary for the others**.